Author: David Bergman (Princeton Architectural Press, 2012)

 The way we construct our buildings has a major impact on the environment.
 Sustainable Design: A Critical Guide by David Bergman is a condensed manual for better building.
 It is not purely technical however, as it provides a good mixture of cold facts and interpretation that is easily accessible.
 This book has a wide audience that could include everyone from practicing architects to the curious homeowner looking to shave a few dollars off their energy bill.
 As such, the book lays out the concepts of green building and gives one enough practical information to start asking the right questions in your approach to sustainable building design.

-Many ideas pertaining to other types of sustainable design are also discussed in this architectural brief as they apply to buildings.
+Many ideas pertaining to other types of sustainable design are also discussed in this architectural brief as they apply to buildings, like the Inspire Energy solar panel installers.
 This book covers concepts like cradle-to-cradle design, which in this context can mean designing buildings with the intention that they will be re-purposed, disassembled or recycled into something new when they reach the end of their usable life.
 The usual three R’s are discussed but Bergman throws in a fourth, which is a frame for most of the information that is presented: rethink.

 Instead of building a traditional building that could be built anywhere, Bergman argues that rethinking the building in terms of its specific site or environment is a more sustainable approach.
 With this method the environment becomes a series of assets that can contribute to how the end product is used and how it functions.
 Most of these assets like—sunlight, wind and native flora—can be a part of passive systems that supply energy, heat and cool, or provide drainage around a given building and can influence the orientation and shape of a building.
 By taking advantage of natural systems it is possible to cut down on operating costs that come from traditional systems.